 Irazú is a stratovolcano formed by lava and pyroclastic flows and has five distinct craters.
 Irazu is the tallest volcano in Costa Rica at 3,432 meters height (11,260 feet, more than 2 miles) above sea level.
 The currently hyperactive Turrialba volcano is just a bit smaller at 3,340 meters and is only 12km away from Irazu.

 The Irazu craters with Turrialba volcano in the backdrop

-With Irazu being an active volcano, it means there is still seismic activity existing.
+With Irazu being an active volcano, it means there is still seismic activity.
 The first Irazu volcano eruption was reported in the years around 1723.
 The last volcanic activity was in 1994 when there was a big explosion of steam, rocks and volcanic bombs.
-This occurs when water is heated by magma.
-No noticeable volcanic activity has occurred since the 90s so Irazu volcano is safe to visit nowadays being a dormant volcano.
+No noticeable volcanic activity has occurred since the 90s so Irazu volcano is now called a dormant volcano.
 Scientists in Costa Rica currently give Irazu a level 1 out of 5 for activity which means it is safe to visit.